Timeline of the Syrian civil war (2021): March

 On 23 March, the SOHR reported that Syrian army and rebel factions traded rocket fire on the Idlib front and that a Syrian soldier had been killed in Saraqib after rebels launched another sniping operation.

 On 24 March, the SOHR reported that a Syrian soldier had died on the Northern Latakia front due to a landmine explosion.
 He was the 2nd soldier to be killed by a landmine on the Latakia front within the past 24 hours.

 On 26 March, the SOHR documented the deaths of 7 Syrian army militiamen and the wounding of 3 others after IS forces attacked their positions in the desert of Oqayrabat, in the eastern countryside of Hama.

 On 27 March, the SAA began a rocket attack targeting HTS militants on the frontlines of Idlib.
 According to the SOHR, 5 HTS militants were killed in the attack.
 On the same day an SDF intelligence operative was targeted by gunfire and killed in Sweidan.
 A fighter of a Syrian army militia was also shot and killed in Dhiban.

 On 28 March, the Syrian Kurdish forces launched an operation in northeastern Syria, where alleged family members of IS militants were staying.
-The operation which was carried out at the al-Hol camp was reported to have led to the arrest of at least nine people, including an IS recruiter.
+The operation, which was carried out at the al-Hol camp, was reported to have led to the arrest of at least nine people, including an IS recruiter.
 Also, intelligence, surveillance, and reconnaissance support were given to the SDF for the operation, by the US-led coalition combating IS.
 However, the SOHR reported that more than 30 people were apprehended, both men and women.
-About 5,000 security forces were deployed in Al-Hol, in order to protect the residents during the operation which was expected to last for a minimum of 10 days, the Syrian Democratic Forces (SDF) stated.
+About 5,000 security forces were deployed in Al-Hol, in order to protect the residents during the operation, which was expected to last for a minimum of 10 days, the Syrian Democratic Forces (SDF) stated.

 On 29 March, the SOHR reported the deaths of two brothers, both members of the Syrian 4th Division, after gunmen targeted them on the road to Al-Ajami in the western countryside of Daraa.

 On 30 March, $6.4bn in humanitarian aid was raised by International donors, at a virtual two-day conference for Syria, to assist Syrians ravaged by a decade of civil war.
 Germany topped the donation by pledging $2bn during the aid conference, while the US pledged $600 million.
-However, the funds were said to have been short of the $10bn which the UN had aimed for.
+However, the funds were said to have been short of the $10 billion that the UN had aimed for.